stopsopa/os-browser-bridge/README.md

 ### Web Pages

-From individual web pages (browser tabs) we can subscribe to events emmited on server forwarded by the plugin.
+From individual web pages (browser tabs) we can subscribe to events emited on server forwarded by the plugin.
-We can also emmit events from the browser tab in js which can be attached to on the server
+We can also emit events from the browser tab in js which can be attached to on the server

 ## File Structure